Empress Elisabeth of Austria

-Elisabeth was born into the royal Bavarian House of Wittelsbach but enjoyed an informal upbringing before marrying Emperor Franz Joseph I at the age of sixteen.
-The marriage thrust her into the much more formal Habsburg court life, for which she was unprepared and which she found uncongenial.
-Early in the marriage, she was at odds with her mother-in-law, Archduchess Sophie, who took over the rearing of Elisabeth's daughters, one of whom, Sophie, died in infancy.
-The birth of a son to the imperial couple, Crown Prince Rudolf, improved Elisabeth's standing at court, but her health suffered under the strain.
+Elisabeth was born into the Bavarian House of Wittelsbach but enjoyed an informal upbringing before marrying her first cousin, Emperor Franz Joseph I, at 16.
+The marriage thrust her into the much more formal Habsburg court life, for which she was unprepared and which she found suffocating.
+The couple had four children: Sophie, Gisela, Rudolf, and Marie Valerie.
+Early in her marriage, Elisabeth was at odds with her aunt and mother-in-law, Archduchess Sophie, who took over the rearing of Elisabeth's children.
+The birth of a son, Rudolf, improved Elisabeth's standing at court, but her health suffered under the strain.
 As a result, she would often visit Hungary for its more relaxed environment.
 She came to develop a deep kinship with Hungary and helped to bring about the dual monarchy of Austria-Hungary in 1867.

-The death of Elisabeth's only son and his mistress Mary Vetsera in a murder–suicide at his hunting lodge at Mayerling in 1889 was a blow from which the Empress never recovered.
+The death of Crown Prince Rudolf and his mistress Baroness Mary Vetsera in a murder–suicide at his hunting lodge at Mayerling in 1889 was a blow from which Elisabeth never fully recovered.
 She withdrew from court duties and travelled widely, unaccompanied by her family.
 In 1890, she had the palace Achilleion built on the Greek island of Corfu.
 The palace featured an elaborate mythological motif and served as a refuge, which Elisabeth visited often.
-She was obsessively concerned with maintaining her youthful figure and beauty.
-Elisabeth also developed a restrictive diet and she wore extremely tight-laced corsets to keep her waist very small.
+She was obsessively concerned with maintaining her youthful figure and beauty, developing a restrictive diet and wearing extremely tightlaced corsets to keep her waist looking very small.

-In 1897, her sister, Sophie, died in an accidental fire at the Bazar de la Charité charity event in Paris.
-While travelling in Geneva in 1898, Elisabeth was stabbed in the heart by an Italian anarchist named Luigi Lucheni.
+While travelling in Geneva in 1898, Elisabeth was fatally stabbed in the heart by an Italian anarchist named Luigi Lucheni.
 Her tenure of 44 years was the longest of any Austrian empress.

-Biography

 Duchess in Bavaria

-Born Elisabeth Amalie Eugenie on 24 December 1837 in Munich, Bavaria, she was the third child and second daughter of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria, the half-sister of King Ludwig I of Bavaria.
-Maximilian was considered to be rather peculiar; he had a childish love of circuses and traveled the Bavarian countryside to escape his duties.
+Elisabeth Amalie Eugenie was born on 24 December 1837 in the Herzog-Max-Palais in Munich, Bavaria.
+She was the third child and second daughter of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria, the half-sister of King Ludwig I of Bavaria.
+Maximilian was considered peculiar; he loved circuses and traveled the Bavarian countryside to escape his duties.
 The family's homes were the Herzog-Max-Palais in Munich during winter and Possenhofen Castle in the summer months, far from the protocols of court.
-"Sisi" and her siblings grew up in a very unrestrained and unstructured environment; she often skipped her lessons to go riding about the countryside.
+Sisi and her siblings grew up in an unrestrained, unstructured environment; she often skipped her lessons to go riding in the countryside.